Prague: Cold War

 Prague was a city in a country under the military, economic, and political control of the Soviet Union (see Iron Curtain and COMECON).
 The world's largest Stalin Monument was unveiled on Letná hill in 1955 and destroyed in 1962.
 The 4th Czechoslovak Writers' Congress, held in the city in June 1967, took a strong position against the regime.
 On 31 October 1967 students demonstrated at Strahov.
 This spurred the new secretary of the Czechoslovak Communist Party, Alexander Dubček, to proclaim a new deal in his city's and country's life, starting the short-lived season of the "socialism with a human face".
 It was the Prague Spring, which aimed at the renovation of political institutions in a democratic way.
 The other Warsaw Pact member countries, except Romania and Albania, were led by the Soviet Union to repress these reforms through the invasion of Czechoslovakia and the capital, Prague, on 21 August 1968.
 The invasion, chiefly by infantry and tanks, effectively suppressed any further attempts at reform.
 The military occupation of Czechoslovakia by the Red Army would end only in 1991.
 Jan Palach and Jan Zajíc committed suicide by self-immolation in January and February 1969 to protest against the "normalization" of the country.

 After the Velvet Revolution

 In 1989, after riot police beat back a peaceful student demonstration, the Velvet Revolution crowded the streets of Prague, and the capital of Czechoslovakia benefited greatly from the new mood.
+In 1992, the Historic Centre of Prague and its monuments were inscribed as a cultural UNESCO World Heritage Site.
 In 1993, after the Velvet Divorce, Prague became the capital city of the new Czech Republic.
-From 1995 high-rise buildings began to be built in Prague in large quantities.
+Since the 1990s, high-rise buildings have been built in Prague in large quantities.
 In the late 1990s, Prague again became an important cultural center of Europe and was notably influenced by globalisation.
 In 2000, the IMF and World Bank summits took place in Prague and anti-globalization riots took place here.
 In 2002, Prague suffered from widespread floods that damaged buildings and its underground transport system.

+In 2012, Prague's main airport, Prague Ruzyně International Airport was renamed Václav Havel Airport, in honour of the Czech Republic's former first president Václav Havel, who died previously in late 2011.

 Prague launched a bid for the 2016 Summer Olympics, but failed to make the candidate city shortlist.
 In June 2009, as the result of financial pressures from the global recession, Prague's officials chose to cancel the city's planned bid for the 2020 Summer Olympics.

+On 21 December 2023, a mass shooting took place at Charles University in central Prague.
+Fifteen people were killed and 25 were injured.
+It was the deadliest mass murder in the history of the Czech Republic.